HopeforJustice/main/src/plugins/gravityflow/readme.txt

 Gravity Flow will work with any license of [Gravity Forms](https://gravityflow.io/out/gravityforms).

 == ChangeLog ==

+= 2.7.5 =
+- Added TranslationsPress to manage translations for Gravity Flow and the extensions.
+Translations for the installed WordPress languages will be installed on Gravity Flow/extension installation and updates.
+The WordPress updates page will also offer to install them when updates to the translations are available.
+The WP-CLI `wp language plugin` commands for managing translations are also supported.
+- Added CSS classes to the Workflow Status Box.
+- Added two filters to the step get_form function - gravityflow_{$this->get_type()}_form and gravityflow_step_form - to allow the form to be revised before/during step processing.
+- Updated the request body sent by the Gravity Forms Zapier Add-On to include formatted versions of workflow field values.
+- Removed the step type restrictions note from the Workflow > Settings > Connected Apps page.
+- Fixed new theme css and js bundles loading on all pages.
+- Fixed a compatibility issue with the Gravity Perks Populate Anything Perk.
+- Fixed an issue where the Likert field is editable on the User Input step when it should be display only.
+- Fixed an issue where Workflow Detail Page for an entry is loading without matching the form id.
+- Fixed an issue where PDF Custom File Name Setting did not appear as a sub-setting under Send by Email on PDF Workflow Step Settings.

 = 2.7.4 =
 - Fixed an issue with the entry filter setting where the settings are not saved for the Update Fields step.